julianss/flr/README.md

 - node 14

 # Database support
 Although Peewee supports more than PostgreSQL and MySQL, automatic migrations are provided by peewee-db-evolve, which supports only those two.
-For now, though, PostgreSQL is hardcoded into the configuration.
+For now, though, PostgreSQL is hardcoded into the configuration and MySQL has not been tested.
 The psycopg2 driver is included in the requirements.txt file.

 # Installation
     cd flare